nova-ruby/rails/README.md

 # Ruby on Rails for Nova editor

-This extension is still in Alpha and various features will be added later on.
-If you have any suggestion or you have some free time you are free to contribute.

-Visit the [Wiki](https://github.com/tommasongr/nova-rails/wiki) for seeing all the available commands and features.

-## NEW: Solargraph support 🚀
+Provides Ruby & Ruby on Rails support for Panic's Nova text editor.

+## Usage

+Enable the extension in the extension library within Nova.

+## Features Overview

+### Solargraph

-Nova Rails v1.0 ships with Solargraph support and almost all its settings exposed.
+The extension provides Solargraph support with almost all its settings exposed.
 You can configure it globally or on a workspace base.
+You must have [Solargraph](https://solargraph.org) already installed.

-> WARNING: Due to an oversight in previous versions you must have Solargraph v0.42.0 or above to access the settings.
+> WARNING: Solargraph v0.42.0 or above is required.

-## Features

-### Rails Server Task

-Automatically generate a Task for running the Rails Server command.

-### Search in various documentations

-Run the Search Documentation command for searching in different documentations online.
+### Database & Migrations

-### Open the last migration or list them all
+The extension provides commands for migrating/rolling back the database, opening quickly the last migration and list all migrations within a command palette.

-Run the Last Migration or the List Migrations commands for streamlining those operations.

-### Open Alternate File
+### Alternate Files

-Run the Open Alternate File for rapidly switching between tests and model/controller/etc files.
+Quickly switch between tests and model/controller/etc files.

-### ERB Tag Switcher

-Quickly switch between `<%`, `<%=` & `<%#` with a single shortcut.

-Select a text to wrap it in ERB tags or just use `⌘-shift->` to create a tag and start typing the expression.

 ### Stimulus Clips

-Start typing `Stimu...` in Javascript and HTML files for inserting Stimulus completions like Controller Scaffold, actions, classes, etc. Placeholders are formatted with the correct naming conventions.

-Stimulus Clips work also in Javascript and HTML derivate syntaxes like Typescript and HTML(ERB).\_
+Quickly insert Stimulus notations.
+To access the Clips start typing `stimul...`.
+You can use placeholders for referencing the correct naming conventions.

 ![Stimulus Clips](https://raw.githubusercontent.com/tommasongr/nova-rails/main/docs/images/stimulus-clips.png)

-## Features on their way

--   Solargraph support
--   Solargrah settings exposed
--   Scaffolding Solargraph Files for better Rails Support
+### And much more...

+ERB tag switcher, Search in various documentations, Rails Server Task, DHH Ruby Clips, About Rails Sidebar, show routes and infos, importmap pin and unpin commands, update Stimulus manifest...

+Check out the [Wiki](https://github.com/tommasongr/nova-rails/wiki) for a complete reference.

+## Report a Bug or Feature Request

+To report a bug or request a feature, please add an issue to the GitHub repository.
+Thanks!

-## Contributors
+## Special Thanks

-You are welcome to contribute in any way you can think of!

 Thanks to @devjah, @jonathanpike and @Wylan for their work on different extensions which have been integrated in this suite.